4D Man

-4D Man (also known as The Evil Force in the UK; reissued as Master of Terror in the US) is a 1959 independent American science fiction film in color by De Luxe, produced by Jack H. Harris (from his original screenplay), directed by Irvin S. Yeaworth Jr., and starring Robert Lansing, Lee Meriwether, and James Congdon.
+4D Man (also known as The Evil Force in the UK; reissued as Master of Terror in the US) is a 1959 independent American science-fiction film in color by De Luxe, produced by Jack H. Harris (from his original screenplay), directed by Irvin S. Yeaworth Jr., and starring Robert Lansing, Lee Meriwether, and James Congdon.
 The film was released by Universal-International.

 Plot

-A brilliant but irresponsible scientist, Dr. Tony Nelson, develops an electronic amplifier that he hopes will allow any object to achieve a 4th dimensional (4D) state.
+A brilliant but irresponsible scientist, Dr. Tony Nelson, develops an electronic amplifier that he hopes will allow any object to achieve a fourth-dimensional (4D) state.
 While in this state, any object can pass freely through any other object.
-Tony, however, fails to pay attention to the overload, which sparks an electrical fire that burns down his lab.
+Tony, however, fails to pay attention to the overload, which sparks an electrical fire that burns down his laboratory.
 This results in the university terminating his contract.
-Now unemployed, Tony seeks out his brother, Scott, also a Ph.D., to help him with his experiment.
+Now unemployed, Tony seeks out his brother, Scott, also a PhD, to help him with his experiment.
 Scott is a researcher in a plant located in West Chester, Pennsylvania, and is working on a material called Cargonite that is so dense that it is impenetrable.

 Scott is underpaid and unappreciated at his new job.
 He does not have the necessary drive to ask his employer, Mr. Carson, for greater recognition.
 Scott has become the driving force behind the development of Cargonite, named after Carson, who is now taking much of the credit for Scott's work.
 When his girlfriend, Linda Davis, falls for Tony, an enraged Scott steals Tony's experiment and starts playing around with it, eventually transforming himself into a 4D state.
 When demonstrating this to Tony, Scott leaves the amplifier power turned off, yet he successfully passes his hand through a block of steel.
 Scott can now enter a 4D state at will.
 Tony is amazed, but warns Scott not to reveal this ability until he can further test for possible side effects.

-In the lab, Tony realizes what transpired on an earlier experiment of his; to fuse lead with gold.
-Tony realizes that through an extremely slow process the two substances can merge, and his experiment was to forge them immediately, which he realizes would break down the substances.
+In the lab, Tony realizes what transpired on an earlier experiment of his, to fuse lead with gold.
+Tony realizes that through an extremely slow process, the two substances can merge, and his experiment was to forge them immediately, which he realizes would break down the substances.
 While in the 4D state (signified by a 'shimmering' sound effect), Scott can pass through any solid object.
 He experiments with his new abilities by shoplifting a piece of fruit through a grocery store's solid window.
-Scott also notices a diamond necklace on display in a nearby jewelry store window, but decides against stealing it.
+Scott also notices a diamond necklace on display in a nearby jewelry-store window, but decides against stealing it.
 When he sees a bank, however, his face breaks into a sly grin.